risc0/risc0/website/api/zkvm/install.md

 > At this time, there is only one release of the `cpp` toolchain.
 Installing the default version will fall back to this release.

-2. For x86-64 macOS, you must run `rzup toolchain rust build`.
+2. For x86-64 macOS or arm64 linux, you must build `rzup` from source.
+Clone the repository by running `git clone https://github.com/risc0/risc0.git`.
+Go to the root of the repository and run `cargo install --path rzup`.
+Build and install the rust toolchain by running `rzup toolchain build rust`.

 ## Update